What is final pay?

 How to calculate final pay for Australian employees

-Let’s look at how to calculate the items that you need to include in your employee’s final pay.
+Let’s look at how to calculate the items included in your employee’s final pay.

 Annual leave payout

-When your employee resigns or you terminate their employment, you are required to pay out all of their unused annual leave as part of their final pay.
-As a minimum, you must pay your employee at their base rate of pay for the hours they ordinarily would have worked during a period of annual leave up to 38 hours per week.
+Annual leave accumulates throughout the year from an employee’s first day.
+If they resign or you terminate their employment, their unused annual leave may form part of their final pay.
+Usually, this would be paid at the employee’s base rate of pay for the hours they ordinarily would have worked during a period of annual leave up to 38 hours per week.
 However, they may be entitled to more than this, depending on what’s written in their modern award, registered agreement or employment contract.
 Generally, the base rate of pay does not include the following payments:

 - penalties